peoples-e/tumblr-2-pe-epub/README.md

 # tumblr-2-pe-epub

-Fetches a Tumblr and converts it to [peepub](https://github.com/peoples-e/pe-epub) JSON format.
-So you can easily make an e-book from a Tumblr
+Fetches a Tumblr and converts it to [peepub](https://github.com/peoples-e/pe-epub) JSON format so you can easily make an e-book from a Tumblr

 ## Install
 	npm install tumblr-2-pe-epub